Breast Cancer Treatment Information

 - Plastic surgeons and breast reconstruction experts

 - Genetic testing and counseling specialists

 As a pioneer in cancer research, Moffitt is proud to be the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.
-Our patients benefit from a broad range of cutting-edge clinical trials and new therapies for individuals with breast cancer.
+Our patients benefit from a broad range of cutting-edge clinical trials and new therapies to treat breast cancer.
 Each year, we treat more than 1,000 newly diagnosed breast cancer patients, as well as hundreds more who choose Moffitt for treatment when they have a recurrence.
-Our breast cancer survival rates are above the national averages, and we are proud that our treatment and support can provide our patients with an enhanced quality of life.
+We are proud that our treatment and support can provide our patients with an enhanced quality of life.

 Support the Future of Breast Cancer Research and Treatment

 When you support Moffitt Cancer Center, you help make breakthrough breast cancer research and innovative treatments possible.